 National Institute for Health Research

 Results and Publications

 Publication and dissemination plan

-The study protocol and statistical analysis plan will become available.
+The study protocol will become available.
+The statistical analysis plan created prior to running the statistical analysis is available.
 Planned publication of the study results in a high-impact peer reviewed journal.

 IPD sharing statement